 When a grammar fails to provide unique structures, it is sometimes possible to redesign the grammar to make the structure unique for each string in the language.
 Unfortunately, sometimes we cannot do so.
-That is, there are some CFL's that are "inherently ambiguous"; every grammar for the language puts more than one structure on some strings in the language.

-grammar lets us generate expressions with any sequence of \ and + operators, and the productions $E \to E + E \mid E E$ allow us to generate these expressions in any order we choose.

-Example 5.25: For instance, consider the sentential form E + E \ E. It has two derivations from E:

-1. $$E \Rightarrow E + E \Rightarrow E + E E$$

-$$2.
-E \Rightarrow E E \Rightarrow E + E E$$

-Notice that in derivation (1), the second E is replaced by E \ E, while in derivation (2), the first E is replaced by E + E. Figure 5.17 shows the two parse trees, which we should note are distinct trees.
+That is, there are some CFL's that are "inherently ambiguous"; every grammar for the language puts more than one structure on some strings in the language. grammar lets us generate expressions with any sequence of \ and + operators, and the productions $E \rightarrow E + E \mid E E$ allow us to generate these expressions in any order we choose.
+Example 5.25: For instance, consider the sentential form E + E \ E. It has two derivations from E: - 1. $E \Rightarrow E + E \Rightarrow E + E E$ - 2. $E \Rightarrow E E \Rightarrow E + E E$ Notice that in derivation (1), the second E is replaced by E \ E, while in derivation (2), the first E is replaced by E + E. Figure 5.17 shows the two parse trees, which we should note are distinct trees.

-Figure 5.17: Two parse trees with the same yield we say a CFG G = (V, T, P, S) is ambiguous if there is at least one string w in $T^$ for which we can find two different parse trees, each with root labeled S and yield w.
+Figure 5.17: Two parse trees with the same yield we say a CFG G = (V, T, P, S) is ambiguous if there is at least one string win $T^$ for which we can find two different parse trees, each with root labeled Sand yield w.
 If each string has at most one parse tree in the grammar, then the grammar is unambiguous.

-UNIT-IV

-Push down automata:
+UNIT-IV Push down automata:

 Regular language can be charaterized as the language accepted by finite automata.
 Similarly, we can characterize the context-free language as the language accepted by a class of machines called "Pushdown Automata" (PDA).
 A pushdown automation is an extension of the NFA.
 It is observed that FA have limited capability. (in the sense that the class of languages accepted or characterized by them is small).
 This is due to the "finite memory" (number of states) and "no external memory" involved with them.
 A PDA is simply an NFA augmented with an "external stack memory".
-The addition of a stack provides the PDA with a last-in, first-out memory management capability.
+The addition of a stack provides the PDA with a last-in, first-out memory management cpapability.
 This "Stack" or "pushdown store" can be used to record a potentially unbounded information.
-It is due to this memory management capability with the help of the stack that a PDA can overcome the memory limitations that prevents a FA to accept many interesting languages like $\{a^nb^n \mid n \ge 0\}$ .
-Although, a PDA can store an unbounded amount of information on the stack, its access to the information on the stack is limited.
+It is due to this memory management capability with the help of the stack that a PDA can overcome the memory limitations that prevents a FA to accept many $\{a^n b^n \mid n \ge 0\}$ .
+Although, a PDA can store an unbounded amount of interesting languages like information on the stack, its access to the information on the stack is limited.
 It can push an element onto the top of the stack and pop off an element from the top of the stack.
 To read down into the stack the top elements must be popped off and are lost.
-Due to this limited access to the information on the stack, a PDA still has some limitations and cannot accept some other interesting languages.
+Due to this limited access to the